dominikbaeribm/ecm-containers/images/DBMS/DB2/README.md

 ```
 /run_dockercontainer_db2.sh
 ```
-this will create a persistent volume and instantiate a docker container of the ibmcom/db2express-c image.
+this will create a persistent volume and instantiate a docker container of the customized ibmcom/db2express-c image (ecmdb2express)
+Next step to create the various databases. (coming soon)